 We said We did East Renfrewshire Council's Housing Service targeted Local Authority Covid Economic Recovery (LACER) funding towards families experiencing hardship who found themselves having to choose between paying rent or heating and eating.
 This funding provided rent relief on a temporary basis through the cold winter to vulnerable families to allow them to ensure their home could be kept warm whilst providing time to work with advice services.
 It was able to help students with young children and also working families who were just over the income threshold for benefits but experiencing real poverty due to the cost-of-living crisis.
 103 families were helped in this way, with a total spend of £127,200.
 East Renfrewshire Council has worked in partnership with Voluntary Action East Renfrewshire and East Renfrewshire Culture and Leisure Trust to deliver Warm and Welcome Spaces during Winter 2022/23.
-Warm and Welcome Spaces provide a dignified space for those struggling to heat their homes to go, keep warm, have a hot refreshment and access holistic support. • 46 Warm and Welcome Spaces opened across East Renfrewshire There were over 3,500 attendees to spaces O(50) of people who extended an according to first time.
-EAST RENERSUSHIRE 25% of people who attended spaces did so for the first time.
+Warm and Welcome Spaces provide a dignified space for those struggling to heat their homes to go, keep warm, have a hot refreshment and access holistic support.
+46 Warm and Welcome Spaces opened across East Renfrewshire 33 organisations received small grant funding from East Renfrewshire Council There were over 3,500 attendees to spaces 25% of people who attended spaces did so for the first time.
 Many of our Warm and Welcome Spaces opted to include some element of food or drink provision in their offer including teas, coffees, biscuits, homemade soup and sandwiches.
-EAST RENFREWSHIRE Comparison of the first time.
-Comparison of the first time.
-Increasing provision of affordable housing options to vulnerable groups In 2022-2023, East Renfrewshire Council's Housing Service: - Let 281 empty homes - Delivered 132 new units of affordable housing - 94 of these new units are a mix of 1-4 bedroom homes, including wheelchair adapted and ground level accessible homes The Strategic Housing Investment Plan (SHIP) supports the delivery of additional affordable housing: - 23 new social rented homes in Barrhead were delivered by Barrhead Housing Association - 3 rent off the shelf purchases of 2/3 bed homes - 15 homes have been provided as entry level priced homes for sale in Barrhead.
-The SHIP aims to ensure that all existing and new social housing in East Renfrewshire is targeted to meet a range of local need.
+Increasing provision of affordable housing options to vulnerable groups In 2022-2023, East Renfrewshire Council's Housing Service: - Let 281 empty homes - Delivered 132 new units of affordable housing - 94 of these new units are a mix of 1-4 bedroom homes, including wheelchair adapted and ground level accessible homes The Strategic Housing Investment Plan (SHIP) supports the delivery of additional affordable housing: 23 new social rented homes in Barrhead were delivered by Barrhead Housing Association 3 rent off the shelf purchases of 2/3 bed homes 15 homes have been provided as entry level priced homes for sale in Barrhead.
+The SHIP aims to ensure that all existing and new social housing in East Renfrewshire is targeted to meet a range of local needs.
 In addition to increasing affordable housing provision, we have worked to reduce housing related costs.
 Barrhead Housing Association (BHA) worked in partnership with a local flooring supplier to provide new carpets in 36 homes at a cost of £30,000.
 14 of these households had one or more children living in them.
 BHA also purchased and distributed £10,450 of food vouchers and kitchen equipment to household in need.
 77 households were supported; 35 of which had one or more children living in them.